 The following are certificate programs or emphases offered in the Department of Religious Studies.
-For more information on each, see pages 307-309.
+For more information on each, see "Certificate Programs and Areas of Emphasis," page 331.

 Asian Studies Certificate.
 Students majoring in Religious Studies may elect to pursue an Asian Studies emphasis or East Asian Studies certificate combining courses from the major with selected outside courses of wholly Asian content.